Direct-Pay vs. In-Network

 $120/visit x 5 sessions=$600 out of pocket expense to the patient

-*KA-PT can submit paid claims to insurance
+*KA-PT can provide invoices to submit to insurance.

 *Patients can pay for services with the HSA/FSA money their current insurance plan provides.